Diego De Girolamo

-Diego Raymond De Girolamo (born 5 October 1995) is a footballer who plays as a forward for club Matlock Town.
+Diego Raymond De Girolamo (born 5 October 1995) is a professional footballer who plays as a forward for club Emley.
+Born in England, he was capped for the Italy under-18, under-19 and under-20 national teams.

-De Girolamo came through the youth system at Sheffield United before signing a professional contract.
+De Girolamo came through the youth academy at Sheffield United before signing a professional contract.
 He had three loan spells with League Two club York City during the 2014–15 season.
 He finished the season on loan with another League Two club, Northampton Town.
 After being released by United, De Girolamo joined Championship club Bristol City in July 2016, spending the second half of 2016–17 on loan at League Two club Cheltenham Town.

-Born in England but qualifying to represent Italy through his father, he was capped for the Italian under-18, under-19 and under-20 teams.
+He joined another League Two club, Chesterfield, on loan for the 2017–18 season.

 Early and personal life

 De Girolamo was born in Chesterfield, Derbyshire.
 His father is Italian, hailing from Naples, thus providing De Girolamo with his eligibility to play for Italy.

 Club career

 Sheffield United

 De Girolamo came through the youth system of Sheffield United from the age of seven, and despite interest from Manchester United and Manchester City, he signed a three-year professional contract with the club at the end of October 2012.
 At the start of that December, he made his first-team debut in the quarter-final of the Football League Trophy against Coventry City at the Ricoh Arena.
 De Girolamo's first league appearance for United came in a victory over Colchester United in February 2013, where he replaced Ryan Flynn as a last minute substitute, providing an assist for Dave Kitson to score the final goal in a 3–0 victory.
 After one further appearance for United, De Girolamo picked up an anterior cruciate ligament injury to his knee whilst playing for Italy under-18s in March, which kept him out of first-team contention for nine months, not returning to full training until early December 2013.
 De Girolamo returned to United's first team on 7 October 2014 as they won 2–1 away to Hartlepool United in the Football League Trophy.